garden-io/garden/docs/reference/action-types/Run/container.md

 [source](#source) > path

 A relative POSIX-style path to the source directory for this action.
-You must make sure this path exists and is ina git repository!
+You must make sure this path exists and is in a git repository!

 | Type        | Required |
 | ----------- | -------- |